OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 5. Data manipulation, including but not limited to:
 - Divide & conquer on date/time data
 - Concatenation
-- Conversion of data type
+- Conversion of data types

 ### Exploratory Data Analysis (EDA)